about how they established communication between microservices within 15 minutes.

-So, you mentioned before it had taken you 15 minutes to set up your first integration?
+So, you mentioned before it had taken you 15 minutes to build communication between microservices?

-Yes, for example our REST API creates an invoice.
+Yes, for example, our REST API creates an invoice.
 It will then pass it on to a PDF server that generates a PDF.
-The latter will then then will be passed on to an email server and finally to a Dropbox server.
+The latter will then be passed on to an email server and finally to a Dropbox server.
 The first thing we did was develop those 4 services.
 Because they were very focused, it didn’t take us very long to do.
-Wiring them then up with elastic.io was simply a 15 minute task of dragging and dropping webhooks to point from one service to another.
+Wiring them then up with elastic.io was simply a 15-minute task of dragging and dropping webhooks to point from one service to another.

-Which part of elastic.io provided you the most value?
+Which part of elastic.io provided you with the most value?